Hellfire-Core/core/README.md

 Welcome!

-Do not share this code with anyone who does not have access to repository.
+/\*Do not share this code with anyone who does not have access to repository.\*/

+HellGround Core (Wargate core) has been released as public as of Classic-TBC release.

 Copyright (C) 2008-2017 HellGround team <https://wow-hellground.com/>